 If this sounds familiar, you’re not alone.
-About one adult in 12 has a problem with alcohol, according to the National Council on Alcoholism and Drug Dependence (NCADD).
-Alcohol is always accessible, and a seemingly necesary part of many gatherings, social events, and occasions.
+About one adult in 12 has a problem with alcohol abuse, according to the National Council on Alcoholism and Drug Dependence (NCADD).
+Alcohol is always accessible, and a seemingly necessary part of many gatherings, social events, and occasions.
 It’s really easy to take that first sip.
 And with alcoholism, one sip is never enough.
 More always seems better.
 And “more” does not lend itself to boundaries or moderation.

 But you can get better.
 You can find an answer.
-A sense of meaning, purpose, connectedness, and spirituality is out there waiting for you.
+A sense of meaning, purpose, connected-ness, and spirituality is out there waiting for you.
+Our California alcohol rehab center is here to help you find sobriety.
 You can get through a day without a drink.
 And then two.
 You can live a lifetime without the constant obsession.
 Freedom is possible, but it’s hard to do alone.
 Luckily, help is out there.
-With the right treatment program, you can find answers and rediscover beauty, joy, and serenity in your life.
+With the right alcohol treatment program, you can find answers and rediscover beauty, joy, and serenity in your life.

 At Northbound, we understand alcoholism.
 And we know how to treat it.
 We know you’re scared.
 We know you don’t feel right.
 We know you’re asking yourself, “how did I get here?”
 With our In Vivo Treatment model, we can help you beat your alcoholism while building a fulfilling and sustainable lifestyle of recovery.